 K.C.
 Potter, Vanderbilt’s long-serving dean of residential and judicial affairs, retired after 36 years at the University as a student and administrator.
-Potter cared deeply for all Vanderbilt students, particularly marginalized students, including Vanderbilt’s LGBTQI population.
-Potter was the first administrator to reach out to them, give them a voice, and help them stake their claim of campus life.
-For almost 10 years, Potter let Vanderbilt’s LGBTQI student group, Lambda, meet at his home on west side row.
-K.C. now spends his days happily working on his farm with his partner Richard.
+Potter cared deeply for all Vanderbilt students, particularly marginalized students, including Vanderbilt’s LGBTQ2S+ population.
+Potter was the first administrator to reach out to them, give them a voice, and help them stake their claim on campus life.
+For almost 10 years, Potter let Vanderbilt’s LGBTQ2S+ undergraduate student group, Lambda, meet at his home on West Side Row.
+Potter now spends his days happily working on his farm with his partner, Richard.

 Vanderbilt JSTOR Archives